Nooriya-Git/Pizza-Sales/README.md

  ## Files in the Repository
  - Pizza_sales_dashboard.xlsx: The Excel file containing the raw data, the dashboard, and pivot tables.
- - SQL_Queries.sql: A collection of SQL queries used for analyzing the data.
+ - SQL_Queries.pdf: A collection of SQL queries used for analyzing the data.
  - README.md: This document.

 ## Data Column Description